ggayliye/Lab7_ECE6780Embedded_SR24/README.md

 <ins>1st Week Notes:</ins> <br>

-On , these tasks are completed:
+On 29th of March, Friday, these tasks are completed:
+- Readme.md draft
--
+- UVision project creation

+<ins>2nd Week Notes:</ins> <br>

+On 1th of April, these tasks are completed:
--
+- GitHub repo crreation.
+- Readme.md update and push to Github.

 ## Testing
 No Unit Test files are created as the nature of the project.
 Manual testing